moondance-labs/tanssi-docs/node-operators/block-producers/operational-tasks/upgrade-your-node.md

 --8<-- 'code/node-operators/block-producers/operational-tasks/upgrade-your-node/terminal/docker-stop.md'

 To restart the node, you can use the command you used when launching your block producer node.
 The Docker command is configured to automatically retrieve the latest version.
+The node will resume syncing blocks from where it left off when the Docker process was stopped.

 === "Generic"